 New England is full of historic mansions, and many of them host special programming during the final months of the year.
-Add a little luxury to your holiday season at one (or all) of these nine gorgeous properties.
+Add a little luxury to your holiday season at one (or all) of these six gorgeous properties.